 Backgammon is a popular game for Greeks both old and young to play as they sip their coffees.
-Ask the wait staff if they have a box that you can borrow if you are interested.
+Most establishments have games available for you to borrow.
 For quirky coffee shops teeming with character head to the Kimolia Art Cafe, Cafe Melina, or Yiasemi.

 Where to Eat in Plaka

 Although Plaka is popular among tourists, there are still many excellent restaurants and tavernas here.
 Their prices may be slightly more expensive than at tavernas in “off the beaten path” Greek residential neighbourhoods but the food is very good quality and you are certainly not falling into a terrible tourist trap.

 Where: Erotokritou & Erechtheos 16, Athens 105 56

 Psaras Fisherman’s Tavern is one of the oldest restaurants in Athens.
 Set inside an old neoclassical mansion, its interiors are so cosy, you feel as though you are dining inside someone’s living room.
 Although recently sold on to new owners, Psaras still retains a lot of its charm.

 Psaras translates to “seafood” and the menu places a heavy focus on dishes prepared using fresh catches from the nearby Aegean sea.
 In recent years, the new owners have expanded upon the original menu to offer vegetarian and meat dishes that cater to a wider array of palates.

 To Kafeneio is a popular local taverna.
 Despite its central location, To Kafeneio has somehow escaped the eyes of most tourists that come to Plaka.